skynettechnologies/contao-allinoneaccessibility/README.md

 ## Configuration

 1. Go to Admin pannel -> Pages/Site structure  Now You can see All in One Accessibility Setting.
-Check "Enable allinoneaccessibility" and Save.
+Check "Enable All in One Accessibilty" and Save.

 2. Check your website.